abpio/abp-commercial-docs/en/migrating-from-open-source.md

 ### 2. Installing the ABP Commercial Modules

-After, we have added the `ApiKey` and `AbpLicenseCode` to the relevant places, now we can add [ABP Commercial's modules](modules/index.md) to our solution.
+After, you have added the `ApiKey` and `AbpLicenseCode` to the relevant places, now you can add [ABP Commercial's modules](modules/index.md) to your solution.
 ABP Commercial provides plent of modules that extend the ABP Framework modules, such as `Account PRO` module over `Account` module or `Identity Pro` module over `Identity` module.

-To replace these modules and also add the additional modules provided by ABP Commercial, we can use the `abp add-module` command.
+To replace these modules and also add the additional modules provided by ABP Commercial, you can use the `abp add-module` command (and then remove the free modules in the next section).
 This command finds all packages of the specified module, finds the related projects in the solution and adds each packages into the corresponding project in the solution.
-Therefore, by using this command, we don't need to manually add the package references to the `*.csproj` files and add related `[DependsOn(typeof(<>))]` statements to the module classes, instead this command do this behalf of us.
+Therefore, by using this command, you don't need to manually add the package references to the `*.csproj` files and add related `[DependsOn(typeof(<>))]` statements to the module classes, instead this command do this behalf of you.

 You can run the following commands one after another in your solution directory and add all the related modules into your solution, like you have started with [one of the startup templates of ABP Commercial](startup-templates/index.md):